billchaison/Windows-Trix/README.md

 ## >> Capturing NTLM hashes with Samba and tcpdump

 If Windows AV (e.g. Symantec Endpoint Protection - SEP) is interfering with NTLM credential grabbing attacks using `Responder.py`, try this.
-This assumes you are attacking a domain-joined computer in the my.lab domain and you are able to place a Samba server in the same namespace, e.g. smb.my.lab.
+This assumes your attacking computer and victim computer are in the same DNS namespace.
+The victim can be either a domain-joined computer or standalone workgroup.
+This example uses the my.lab domain and the Samba server is smb.my.lab.

 **Setup a minimal Samba server**